Data types

 w(shift: bool = False)[source]

-Return angular frequency for spectrum representation.
+Return angular frequency (rad/s) for spectrum representation.

 Parameters: